-Just because humans know how to talk doesn’t mean they know how to connect, an expert in resilience and human connection says.
+Just because humans know how to communicate doesn’t mean they know how to connect, resilience and human connection expert Kamal Sarma explained.

 Speaking as part of Accelerate 2020, Kamal Sarma, the Chief Executive Officer at Rezilium, says the leadership development group has spent many years researching the art and science behind human connection.